 The Business Office uses reasonably conservative assumptions, projections, and budgeting practices to manage the district's finances.
 This reasonably conservative approach is applied to enrollment projections, state aid revenue projections, and estimates of property taxes.The Budget Process and Timelines

-Budget development for District 413 can be viewed as a five step process.
-This process includes the 1) Property Tax Levy Certification, 2) Original Budget, 3 & 4) Two Budget Revisions and 5) the Annual Financial Audit.
+Budget development for District 413 can be viewed as a four step process.
+This process includes the 1) Property Tax Levy Certification, 2) Original Budget, 3) Budget Revisions and 4) the Annual Financial Audit.
 This process spans multiple school and calendar years so the district can be in multiple phases of the process at any given time.
 Much of this process is mandated by state statute.Property Tax Levy CertificationThe process begins with the submission of estimated property tax levy information to the Department of Education in July.
 The state then produces a detailed levy document that is reviewed by the School Board in September, then updated later in the fall, and ultimately certified by the School Board in December following the annual Truth in Taxation Hearing.
 The collection of the property tax levy occurs during the calendar year and is intended to be utilized during the upcoming school year.
-For example, the tax levy for calendar year 2015 (collected by the County in May and October of 2015) will be used for the 2015-2016 school year (fiscal year 2016).

 Original (Preliminary) Budget

 During the second half of the current school year, the district moves to the second step in the process and begins development of the original budget for the next school year.
 This includes the development of the capital expenditure budget during the winter and spring of the current fiscal year.
 A key component of the preliminary budget process is an enrollment projection completed near the end of the current school year.
 This projection is the basis for the budget process.
 The School Board must approve, by statute, a budget for the next fiscal year by the end of June.
 This gives the district statutory spending authority.